-When we call certain plants "deer-resistant" perennials, we do not mean that Bambi never eats them.
-Rather, the term is meant to call attention to plants that Bambi finds less attractive than the other choices on his menu.
+When you call certain plants deer-resistant perennials, it does not mean that Bambi never eats them.
+Rather, the term is meant to call attention to plants that deer finds less attractive than the other choices on its menu.
 But do be aware that deer will eat just about anything when starving, lest you be lulled into a false sense of security.

-But even as a smaller plant, it can be a real looker, as one's attention is drawn to the uniquely-shaped individual flowers.
+But even as a smaller plant, it can be a real looker, as your attention is drawn to the uniquely-shaped individual flowers.
 It is hard to think of a cuter and more aptly named plant.
-The shape of a bleeding heart's flower lives up to the plant's... common name, right down to the little drop of "blood" dripping out from the bottom.
+The shape of a bleeding heart's flower lives up to the plant's common name, right down to the little droplet dripping out from the bottom.

-Yet another plant in the Dicentra genus is Dutchman's breeches (Dicentra cucullaria).
-The shape of its flower matches its common name as perfectly as does "bleeding hearts" for D. spectabilis and D. eximia.
+Yet another plant in the Dicentra genus is Dutchman's breeches (D. cucullaria).
+The shape of its flower matches its common name as perfectly as does bleeding hearts for D. spectabilis and D. eximia.

-But in one respect, Dutchman's breeches could not be any more different from D. eximia: The leaves do not hang around for very long at all.
+But, in one respect, Dutchman's breeches could not be any more different from fringed bleeding hearts, the leaves do not hang around for very long at all.
 Shortly after it is done flowering, the whole plant (above-ground) disappears.
 You will not see it again until the next spring.

-It seems that Bambi hates the smell of these plants, causing him to avoid eating them.Continue to 5 of 22 below.
+Deer hates the smell of these plants, which causes them to avoid eating them.Continue to 5 of 23 below.

 You may know yellow alyssum (Aurinia saxatilis) better by such common names as "Basket of Gold," a reference to both the abundance of its flowers and their striking color.
 This yellow alyssum, when planted in masses and displayed to best advantage, will give your landscaping jaw-dropping beauty in spring.
 Aurinia saxatilis is a short, mat-forming plant, making it an effective ground cover.
 Its blue-grey leaves only add to its value.